First Battle of the Hook: Battle of the Hook (24–28 October)

 Opposite the 7th Marines, the PVA had massed two infantry regiments, totaling some 7,000 men, supported by 10 battalions of artillery ranging in size from 75mm to 122mm and later to 152mm.
 The PVA, moreover, had learned during the fighting at Bunker Hill and along the outpost line to make deadlier use of his artillery, massing fires and, when the Marines counterattacked, imitating the box-me-in fires used by the 11th Marines.
 In preparation for an attack on the Hook, the PVA massed their artillery batteries within range of the salient, stockpiled ammunition, and dug new trenches that reached like tentacles toward the various elements of the outpost line and afforded cover and concealment for attacking infantry.
-Against the formidable concentration of PVA troops and guns, Colonel Moore's regiment could muster 3,844 Marines, officers and men, supported by 11 Navy medical officers and 133 Hospital Corpsmen, three Army communications specialists, and 746 Korean Service Corps laborers with their 18 interpreters.
+Against the formidable concentration of PVA troops and guns, Moore's regiment could muster 3,844 Marines, officers and men, supported by 11 Navy medical officers and 133 Hospital Corpsmen, three Army communications specialists, and 746 Korean Service Corps laborers with their 18 interpreters.
 As in the earlier fighting, the 7th Marines could call upon the 105mm and 155mm howitzers of the 11th Marines, and other Marine supporting weapons including rocket batteries, tanks and aircraft.
 Army artillery and Air Force fighter-bombers reinforced the firepower of the division.
 The static battle line placed a premium on artillery, especially the 105mm and 155mm howitzers of the Army and Marine Corps.
 Indeed, by mid-October 1952 US batteries were firing these shells at a more rapid rate than during the bloody fighting in the early months of 1951, when UN forces advanced beyond the 38th Parallel and conducted offensive operations like Operation Killer and Operation Ripper.
 By late 1952, firepower, especially artillery, dominated the battleground, as probes, patrols, ambushes and attacks on outposts took the place of major offensives.
 Because of the demand of artillery support, the rationing of 105mm and 155mm shells became necessary.
 During the last 11 days of October, a quota prevailed, at least for purposes of planning.
 In support of the 7th Marines, each 105mm howitzer might fire a daily average of 20 rounds and each 155mm howitzer 4.3 rounds.
 The 81mm mortars located in each battalion also suffered from a shortage of shells, and even hand grenades were now scarce.
-To do the work of mortars and artillery, Colonel Moore employed tripod-mounted M1917 Browning machine guns.
+To do the work of mortars and artillery, Moore employed tripod-mounted M1917 Browning machine guns.
 These weapons employed the techniques of World War I, engaging targets like potential assembly areas with indirect fire based on map data and adjusted by forward observers, as well as aimed direct fire.